geekbot-com/technical-assessment/README.md

 - [X] Test our users API: http://exam.geekbot.com/api/users/

     - We think a bug might have slipped our latest API release.
 We love to use a debugger to solve such issues.
+    - For your convenience the debugger is ready to use :)

 - [X] Security
     - There is an extremely unsafe operation we allow.
 Can you spot it?